 Every solution has benefits and drawbacks, so do your homework and ask questions about how it influences your credit and financial health.

 Knowing your credit score is the first step.
-Once you have it, you may apply for the best personal loan choice.
+Once you have it, you may apply for the best personal loan option.

 Krystel is a PaydayPot personal finance writer.
 She is a freelance personal finance writer located in Dallas.
 She is interested in writing about all kinds of personal finance issues such as mortgages, debt or student loans, auto financing, and personal loans.
 In the past, Krystel worked in search engine optimization (SEO) and affiliate marketing for a major home improvement business.
 When she's not working on her computer, Krystel can be found working as a volunteer or trying out new coffee places.